-Use the maintenance menu screens to manage configuration and firmware files, run diagnostics, and reboot or shut down the Zyxel Device.
+Use the maintenance menu screens to manage configuration and firmware files, run diagnostics, and reboot the Zyxel Device.

-Table 10 Maintenance Menu Screens Summary
+Table 11 Maintenance Menu Screens Summary

 FOLDER OR LINK TAB FUNCTION File Manager Configuration File Manage and upload configuration files for the Zyxel Device.
 Firmware Package View the current firmware version and to upload firmware.
 Shell Script Manage and run shell script files for the Zyxel Device.
 Diagnostics Diagnostics Collect diagnostic information.
+Remote Capture Capture network traffic going through the Zyxel Device and output the captured packets to an analyzer.
 LEDs Suppression Enable this feature to keep the LEDs off after the Zyxel Device starts.
 Locator Enable this feature to see the actual location of the Zyxel Device between several devices in the network.
-Antenna Antenna Switch Change antenna orientation for the radios.
 Reboot Reboot Restart the Zyxel Device.
-Shutdown Shutdown Turn off the Zyxel Device.